MicrosoftDocs/Hololens/hololens/hololens2-options.md

 **HoloLens 2 Development Edition** : Start building for mixed reality with this offer that combines HoloLens 2 with free trials of Unity software and Azure credits for cloud services.
 Learn how to go beyond the basics and start developing for mixed reality.

+**HoloLens 2 Industrial Edition** : The Industrial Edition comprises of the baseline HoloLens2 device with IPA cleanable brow pad and head straps; and is made with clean room acceptable materials.
+It also consists of Class 1 Div 2 hazardous location certification and is durable to allow industrial handling.​

 Learn about the different [HoloLens 2 editions](https://www.microsoft.com/hololens/buy)

 ## Get started with HoloLens 2 options